evroom/MMM-MPlayer/README.md

 - Magic Mirror version: 2.30.0

 ## Known bugs
 - When using 1 stream in 1 window, the positioning is not always correct.
-Restart of MM necessary.
+Restart of MM may be necessary.
 - When using 2 streams in 1 window, the positioning is not correct when cycling through the streams.
 - When using 2 streams in 2 windows, the positioning is not correct when cycling through the streams.

 All 3 issues seem to be more related to mplayer then to the module.

+## Opening Issues
+Opening an Issue is possible, but I cannot promise to be able to do something about it.<br>
+The code for the module was inherited and many stuff heavily depends on the MPlayer code (the latest MPlayer release is 1.5, created on 2022-02-27).

+When opening an issue, be sure to include you config, a good description of the issue and [MMM-MPlayer] entries you might find in the log(s).

 ## Contributions
 Code provided by user 'myfingersarecold'.<br>